-Plastic taxes, regulatory bans of expanded polystyrene (EPS) foam, and environmental pledges are keeping sustainability attributes, such as recyclability, biodegradability, compostability , and plastic reduction top of mind for food processors and retailers.
+Plastic taxes, regulatory bans of expanded polystyrene (EPS) foam, and environmental pledges are keeping sustainability attributes such as recyclability, biodegradability, compostability, and plastic reduction top of mind for food processors and retailers.
 At the same time, more and more consumers are approaching the proteins case with a growing interest in products that boast eco-friendly packaging and processing.

-Shifting to more sustainable packaging doesn’t have to disrupt your operational efficiency.
-When building your packaging strategy, you need to strike a balance between performance needs, operational and environmental impact, and cost.
+Shifting to more sustainable packaging doesn’t have to disrupt operational efficiency.
+When building a packaging strategy, you need to strike a balance between performance needs, operational and environmental impact, and cost.
 For example, some applications may reduce plastic or feature more renewable options, but negatively impact packaging performance and increase rework levels, or require a large capital investment.
 That’s why it’s critical to select solutions that are fit-for-use in your existing operations.

 Renewable packaging continues to gain momentum, driven by rising consumer perceptions for non-plastic, “sustainable” options or packing that uses less plastic overall.
 Trays that incorporate alternative materials have a higher sustainability perception among consumers than plastic trays.
 When rated as more sustainable, there becomes a greater likelihood that consumers will follow end-of-life recommendations to properly dispose of the trays and are happier knowing that their waste is not causing negative environmental impacts.

 Like many industries, regulatory headwinds play a key role in global, industry-wide shifts.
-In this case, a growing ban on Expanded Polystyrene (EPS) foam and plastic tax legislation is forcing some processers and retailers to rethink the future of their protein packaging.
+In this case, a growing ban on EPS foam and plastic tax legislation is forcing some processers and retailers to rethink the future of their protein packaging.
 In this rapidly changing environment, failure to address EPS or find a suitable replacement early could leave you without a packaging solution, and possibly without customers.